we-ready/notebook/English/junior.3.md

 A TELEPHONE CALL

-Mrs Black: Hello!
+Mrs. Black: Hello!
 Mary: Hello!
 May I speak to John?
-Mrs Black: Sorry, John isn't in.
+Mrs. Black: Sorry, John isn't in.
-Mary: Is that Mrs Black speaking?
+Mary: Is that Mrs. Black speaking?
-Mrs Black: Yes.
+Mrs. Black: Yes.
 Who's that?
-Mary: This Mary, Mrs Black.
+Mary: This Mary, Mrs. Black.
 I called at four thirty this afternoon, but nobody was in.
-Mrs Black: Oh, we were all out.
+Mrs. Black: Oh, we were all out.
 John wasn't back then.
-Mr Black and I were at the cinema.
+Mr. Black and I were at the cinema.
 Can I take a message for John?
 Mary: Yes, please.
 John asked me to help him with lessons this evening.
 I'm afraid I can't do that today.
 Mother is ill.
 I have to look after her at home.
-Mrs Black: I'm sorry to hear that.
+Mrs. Black: I'm sorry to hear that.
 Just stay at home and take good care of your mother.
 Don't worry about John.
 You can help him later, can't you?
 Mary: Yes.
 Please tell John about it.
-Mrs Black: OK.
+Mrs. Black: OK.
 Mary: Thanks a lot.
 Bye-bye!
-Mrs Black: Good-bye!
+Mrs. Black: Good-bye!

 # LESSON 5